Volkswagen Taigun: Overview

-The prototype version of the T-Cross-based Taigun was showcased in Auto Expo in February 2020 and is planned on sale by mid-2021.
+The prototype version of the T-Cross-based Taigun was showcased at the Auto Expo in February 2020 and is planned on sale by mid-2021.
 The Taigun is based on the long-wheelbase version of the T-Cross, with several differences.
 For example, the Taigun shares a similar front-end with the Chinese-market T-Cross, and the C-pillar is also slightly reworked.
 Volkswagen stated the vehicle is built on the Volkswagen Group MQB A0 IN platform dedicated to the Indian market.
 The platform is also shared with the Škoda Kushaq which debuted in March 2021.

 The production version of the Taigun was revealed on 31 March 2021.
 Under the VW Group's India 2.0 plan, the Taigun is made mainly for the Indian market up to 95 per cent of parts localization.
-The only visible changes made to the car compared to the 2020 prototype are the downsizing of the wheels for 19 inches to 17 inches.
+The only visible changes made to the car compared to the 2020 prototype are the downsizing of the wheels from 19 inches to 17 inches.
 It is available with two petrol engine options, including a 1.0-litre three-cylinder TSI engine producing 115 PS and a 1.5-litre four-cylinder TSI unit with 150 PS.
-The 1.0-litre engine is available with 6-speed manual and 6-speed torque converter automatic, while the 1.5-litre TSI unit is available with a 6-speed manual and a 7-speed dual-clutch.
+The 1.0-litre engine is available with 6-speed manual and 6-speed torque converter automatic, while the 1.5-litre TSI unit is available with a 7-speed DSG and formerly, a 6-speed manual which was discontinued in 2024.
 It went on sale on 23 September 2021.

 The GT Edge Trail special edition was announced in November 2023 in India, featuring some "adventurous" styling changes.

 The car reached 100,000 sales mark (including both domestic and export) by September 2024.